+AIG would be correct in that HUD requires a permanent heat source in the home to be functioning in all but just a few zip codes in the United States in order to close a reverse mortgage.
 HOWEVER, no, it does not have to be functioning before you can even start the process and to be honest with you, I would think you would want to see that you qualified for the loan before you would want to begin the repairs.

 But then you still have your “chicken or the egg” scenario.
 What do I mean by this?
 Which comes first?
 Do you find out if you qualify or do you get the repairs done first, and how do you do that if you don’t have the $2500.00 to do the repairs in the first place?

 This is not an appraisal at this point and the only thing that will be a value we can use for the home is an appraisal by an FHA-approved appraiser, but we can usually get a good idea of the value (assuming there are recent sales of similar homes in your area).

 We don’t have to order an appraisal yet so there won’t be any large costs at this point, but we do need to take a loan application and run credit to see if there is anything that would require a life-expectancy set aside or would otherwise change the numbers you saw on the calculator.

 Everything is subject to the appraised value, but we want to try to eliminate as many surprises as possible before you spend any money you don’t have to.
 Once we know that all the credit and income information meet the requirements for your needs, that there are no other issues to stand in the way other than the heater, then we are almost ready to move forward with the appraisal.

 The reason I say “almost” is because we work with a couple of national companies who have contractors available to complete work knowing they will not get paid until the reverse mortgage is closed.
 We would have them contact you to set up a time to visit your home and prepare a bid for the work to be done.